freemocap/freemocap/README.md

 ____
 ____
-## SPECIFIYING RECORDING SESSION PARAMETERS
+## `fmc.RunMe()` Specify recording session  paramters
+___
 The `fmc.RunMe()` function takes a number of parameters that can be used to alter it's default behavior in important ways.
-Here are the default parameters along with a followed by a brief description of each one:
+Here are the default parameters along with a followed by a brief description of each one.

 ### RunMe - Default parameters
 ```python